 Her will bequeathed her estate equally to her four children, one of whom was the executrix.

 The executrix attempted unsuccessfully to negotiate with her siblings to purchase the property from the estate for several years, and finally ended up selling the property through a realtor in 2009 for $250,000.

 The executrix submitted an account for her remuneration at $17,000.

 The registrar found that the executrix failed to realize on the estate assets and to distribute them in a timely fashion.
 She also acted wastefully in maintaining the phone and cable service to the house.

 The court relied upon the following legal principles in assessing executors remuneration:

 In Bernhard v.
-Wist, 2011 BCSC 101, I had occasion to outline the legal principles relevant to executors remuneration:
+Wist, 2011 BCSC 101, outlined the legal principles relevant to executors remuneration: